ikozyris/corrector/README.md

 # Static compressed prefix tree in array

 I was looking for an elegant way to store a static compressed prefix tree, but every implementation used a lot of extra (fragmented) memory through pointers.
 So, I created a simple format to store this tree in a single array.
-My implementation is superior compared to others found online due to:
+This implementation is superior compared to others found online due to:
  - Great cache locality
  - No memory fragmentation
  - Less memory usage than a static array of strings (actual compression)
  - Simple code

-It's impressive that its real-world memory usage is <= the sum of lengths of every string, which means, you get faster search, while also using less memory.
+It's impressive that its real-world memory usage is <= the sum of lengths of each string, which means, faster search and less memory.

 ## How does it work?